Discrete triangulated categories: Derived-discrete algebras

-\begin{proof} We first show that for any indecomposable complex $D \in \ind{\Db(\LLambda)}$, each cohomology module $H^i(D)$ is indecomposable or zero in $\mod{\LLambda}$.
-To see this, recall that since $\LLambda$ is gentle, by \cite{BM} the indecomposable complexes in $\Kbminus(\LLambda)$ are given by so-called \emph{homotopy string complexes}; see \cite{Bobinski} for the terminology, see also \cite[Section 2]{ALP} for an overview.
-The homotopy string complexes for $\LLambda$ are listed in \cite[Lemma 7.1]{ALP}.
-Proving that $H^i(D)$ is either indecomposable or zero now follows from a straightforward computation.
-The only place where this is not completely trivial is in the following part of a homotopy complex:
+\begin{proof} We explain the computation for $\Lambda \coloneqq \LLambda$; the computation for a derived-equivalent presentation of $\Lambda$ is similar.
+Since $\Lambda$ is gentle, by \cite{BM} the indecomposable complexes in $\Kbminus(\Lambda)$ are given by \emph{(homotopy) string complexes}; see \cite{Bobinski} for the terminology and \cite[\S 2]{ALP} for an overview.
+The string complexes for $\Lambda$ are listed in \cite[Lemma 7.1]{ALP}.
+Now \cite[Theorem 2.8]{CPS} describes the strings of the indecomposable summands of $H^\bullet(D)$ for a string complex $D$, which implies that $H^i(D)$ is either indecomposable or zero.